 heroes with aprons instead of capes

-The Giving Kitchen is building a restaurant community where crisis is met with compassion and care, and anyone can be a hero.
+Giving Kitchen is building a food service community where crisis is met with compassion and care, and anyone can be a hero.

-To this day, thanks to the leadership and vision of the Hidinger family and our donors, partners, staff and board, Giving Kitchen Crisis Grants have supported over 1,000 restaurant workers in need of emergency assistance, with over $1.5 million dollars in financial support.
+To this day, thanks to the leadership and vision of the Hidinger family and our donors, partners, staff and board, Giving Kitchen has supported over 3,000 food service workers in need of emergency assistance.